 How to Clean a Mousepad Properly and Effectively

 Are you having trouble with mouse precision?
 Is your gaming skills taking a hit because of your mouse?
+It must be as you can always do basic tasks like copy-paste without a mouse but not gaming.
 You may need to clean your mousepad to get back in the game.

 The mousepad is the most overlooked part of your entire gaming gear.
 You may have done a thorough cleaning of your keyboard and your mouse, but you've forgotten your mousepad.
 It has been left at the mercy of sweat, grease from the countless bags of chips, snacks, and beverage spills.

 Just follow these simple steps, and you'll again be the proud owner of the best mouse pad with wrist rest.

 There are a couple of ways you can clean your mousepad, depending on the type of mousepad you have.

 Types of Mousepad

 There are basically three types of mousepads: rubber, plastic, fabric, or cloth.